paterkleomenis/Student-Management-Admin-Panel/docs/INTERNATIONALIZATION.md

 1. Add all text to translation files first
 2. Use LanguageService for all text display
 3. Test with multiple languages
-4. Run validation script
-5. Update this documentation if needed
+4. Update this documentation if needed

 For translation contributions:

-1. Use the template generation tool
+1. Create translation files following the existing structure
 2. Follow the style guide for your language
 3. Test your translations in the app
-4. Submit with validation report
+4. Ensure all parameter placeholders are preserved